JorgePe/BOOSTreveng/README.md

 Things will look somewhat chaotic for a while.
 Please accept that I lack a programming background and also that I'm not writing a book.

 Roadmap:
-- Move Hub 6-axis tilt sensor readings
+- Move Hub 6-axis tilt sensor readings [on progress]
 - Color sensor colored-light mode
 - Color sensor ? light intensity ?